Nokia C5-00

-Available in white and warm grey, the Nokia C5-00 was made globally available in the second quarter of 2010.
+The Nokia C5-00 was made globally available in the second quarter of 2010.

 The C5-00 comes in a monoblock form factor and weighs 89.3 g with the battery.
 It has a 5-way Navi-key, two soft keys, separate call, end clear and application keys as well as volume keys on the side.
 The phone user interface and the ring tones can be customized.

 The announced maximum talk time varies from 4.9 hours in 3G networks to up to 12 hours in plain GSM networks.
 The maximum standby times are 630 and 670 hours respectively.
 Music can be played for a maximum of 34 hours if the phone is in the offline mode.

 The phone features Bluetooth connectivity, a 3.5 mm AV connector and a stereo FM radio.
 It can act as a data modem, supports calendar and contact synchronization with Microsoft Outlook and can be charged via USB.
 Conference calls with up to three participants can also be made.

 The Nokia C5-00 also features an integrated web browser.
 It supports the XHTML markup language, Flash Lite 3.0, video streaming and RSS feeds.

 The camera on the back has a flash with an announced operating range of 1.5 meters.
 The camera has a few different capture, colour tone, scene and white balance modes and has a horizontal orientation.
 There is also a photo editor on device.
 Video can be captured for as long as there is memory available.
 The device also features a secondary, VGA resolution camera for video calls.

 The Nokia C5-00.2 as of 2011 comes with a 5-megapixel camera, 256 MB RAM and support for up to 32-gigabyte cards.